Code-Institute-Submissions/MS1-tartan-taps/README.md

 ## Lighthouse
-I tested my website using Lighthouse is Google Developement Tools, and after some image re-sizing this is the result I got.
+I tested my website using Lighthouse is Google Development Tools, and after some image re-sizing, this is the result I got.

 ![Lighthouse first try](documentation/testing/lighthouse/lighthouse.png)